sorekz/project-item-fields/README.md

 # project-item-fields

-Read fields from an project (beta) item.
+Read fields from a project (beta) item.
 This action is best used together with [actions/add-to-project](https://github.com/actions/add-to-project)

 ## Usage: